 Questions & Answers

-Mega Events are planned public or social occasions that include over 5,000 participants or spectators indoors and over 10,000 outdoors.
+Effective February 16, 2022, Mega Events are planned public or social occasions that include over 1,000 participants or spectators indoors and over 10,000 outdoors.
 Mega Events may have either assigned or unassigned seating, and may be either general admission or gated, ticketed and permitted events.
 Mega Events are also characterized by large crowds where participants and spectators may be talking loudly, chanting, cheering, or yelling.
-Mega events may draw from beyond the nearby community and will often draw attendees and participants from other states and countries.
+Mega Events may draw from beyond the nearby community and will often draw attendees and participants from other states and countries.
 From a public health consideration, Mega Events are higher-risk settings for transmitting COVID-19.

-Mega events include conventions, shows, nightclubs, concerts, sporting events, theme parks, fairs, festivals, large races, and parades when attended by more than 5,000 participants or spectators indoors, or more than 10,000 participants or spectators outdoors. .
+Mega Events include conventions, shows, nightclubs, concerts, sporting events, theme parks, fairs, festivals, large races, and parades when attended by more than 1,000 participants or spectators indoors, or more than 10,000 participants or spectators outdoors.

 Can Californians resume non-essential travel out of state?
 Internationally?